v2.6 · Same prompt, three AIs, real receipts · Read the comparison →

 Free, open source, and ready for your platform.

-> Early access: Pro features free with a cloud sign-up — cloud sync, trace retention, observability, evaluators.
+> Early access: every feature free with a cloud sign-up — replay, compare, regression detection, cost recommendations, cloud sync, trace retention, evaluators.
+No payment, no credit card — just an email.

-# Install via Homebrew (macOS) $ brew tap WillNigri/ato $ brew install --cask ato # Or install the SDK for auto-tracing $ npm install @ato-sdk/js # Or install just the MCP server $ npx ato-mcp
+# Install via Homebrew (macOS) $ brew tap WillNigri/ato $ brew install --cask ato # SDK — only for ATO-authored agents deployed externally $ npm install @ato-sdk/js # Or install just the MCP server $ npx ato-mcp